-This guide will show you how to alphabetize in Excel using the Sort and Filter functions to organize your data from A to Z. This feature is particularly useful for large datasets where it would take a very long to alphabetize information in Excel manually.
+This guide will show you how to alphabetize in Excel using the Sort and Filter functions to organize your data from A to Z. This feature is particularly useful for large datasets where it would take a very long time to alphabetize information in Excel manually.

 Steps on How to Alphabetize in Excel

-Follow the steps below to sort your data from A to Z (or reverse, from Z to A).
+Follow the steps below to sort your data from A to Z (or in reverse, from Z to A).
 It’s important to point out that the Sort function can also be used or organize data from the largest to smallest and smallest to largest.
 We will outline the steps using two different methods: Sort and Filter.

 Method #1 – Sort